buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWindowTypeEnum.md

 # IfcWindowTypeEnum

-This enumeration defines the different predefined types of windows that can further specify an _IfcWindow_ or _IfcWindowType_.
+This enumeration defines the different predefined types of windows that can further specify an _IfcWindow_ or _IfcWindowType_.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items